tofurama/gameSpeedFromNoPlayers/README.md

   1) Traditional - passing in parameters from left to right (ex. function(*xPos*, *yPos*))
   2) Literal - passing in a literal with the name of the items (ex. function({x: *xPos*, y: *yPos*}))

-This is meant to allow the developer to write code in the most intuitive style for the developer.
+This is meant to allow the developer to write code according to his/her preference.
 The code in this project mainly uses the literal method.

 index.php
 ======================